MicrosoftDocs/windows-itpro-docs/store-for-business/apps-in-windows-store-for-business.md

 -   Windows 10
 -   Windows 10 Mobile

-Windows Store for Business has thousands of apps from many different categories.
+Microsoft Store for Business and Education has thousands of apps from many different categories.

 ## <a href="" id="apps"></a>

-These app types are supported in Store for Business:
+These app types are supported in Microsoft Store for Business and Education:

 -   Universal Windows apps for Windows 10